-Just like a Resume helps an employer in quickly analyzing the job-seekers core strengths, a Media Kit helps a tourism board understand the blogger.
+Just like a Resume helps an employer quickly analyse the job-seekers core strengths, a Media Kit helps a tourism board understand the blogger.
 A Media Kit talks about your blog (and other channels like Youtube and Instagram) in detail — right from what kind of stories it covers to the total readership it entertains to all its previous sponsors.

 Creating a media kit looks practical and professional, and thus increases your chance of getting a reply from the sponsors you’re writing to.
-So while emailing to tourism boards, always attach a Media Kit.
+So while emailing tourism boards, always attach a Media Kit.
 Another reason for providing them with a Media Kit is that if there’re no FAM trips happening at the moment, Tourism Boards can keep your Media Kit handy for any future possibility.
 Read: How To Create A Media Kit For Your Blog

 Find Relevant Email Address For Tourism Boards

 One of the biggest problems when it comes to contacting tourism boards is finding the relevant email address of the person responsible for handling PR or looking after media queries.

 Speaking of my experiences of finding relevant tourism board contacts in India, we don’t have a dedicated website for country tourism.
 Moreover, only a handful of states have a tourism board (and a dedicated website where you can find contact details of the working officials) including Rajasthan, Gujarat, Goa, Karnataka, Kerala, and Madhya Pradesh, among a few others.

-Tips for finding relevant contact details if you can’t find it online:
+Tips for finding relevant contact details if you can’t find them online:

 - Ask other travel bloggers in your network.

 Write An Effective Email To Tourism Boards

-Now that you have a prepared a Media Kit, found a few correct email addresses to be contacted and have vaguely understood how to contact tourism boards for travel blogging sponsorships, what next?
+Now that you have prepared a Media Kit, found a few correct email addresses to be contacted and have vaguely understood how to contact tourism boards for travel blogging sponsorships, what next?
 Writing an effective email.
 And this includes…

-- Introduce yourself in brief: Write a bit about you and your blog (no more than a paragraph).
+- Introduce yourself in brief: Write a bit about yourself and your blog (no more than a paragraph).
 Include statistics on your blog or any other magazine you write for.
 Leave it to the Media Kit to talk about it all in detail.